 We also have a highly capable volunteer board of directors that shares an enormous amount of time, knowledge, and expertise in guiding this organization.
 There's no doubt about their desire to ensure they remain a highly skilled and educated governing body.
 In 2015, our board of directors completed a total of 359 training hours.

 As we grow, we will keep our focus on doing what’s right.
 Locally, we will continue to provide better services and more convenience for our members.
 We will seek to help more people in our community get on solid ground through financial education and our charitable activities.
 Nationally and on the state level, we will remain vigilant in making sure our elected officials know that a tax on credit unions is a tax on all of our members; and we must be sure they understand the credit union difference.

 Through it all, we will continue to focus on people first.
-It’s what makes your credit union different, and what makes us strong.
+It’s what makes our credit union different, and what makes us strong.

 As we embark on the year ahead, my commitment to you today is that East Texas Professional Credit Union will continue to:

-- Explore innovative product/service solutions to enhance your financial life; and
+Explore innovative product and service solutions to enhance your financial life; and

-- Develop our staff and board so they can confidently serve you.
+Develop our staff and board so they can confidently and wisely serve you.

 Many thanks for being an integral part of our credit union family.
-On behalf of the entire staff, we look forward to a happy and successful 2015 for us all.
+On behalf of the entire staff, we look forward to a happy and successful 2016.